SaiSindhuja197/miyagi/READMEv3.md

 # Introduction to Miyagi

-Project Miyagi is an immersive workshop designed to showcase Microsoft's Copilot Stack for creating and deploying advanced, enterprise-grade intelligent applications.
+Miyagi is designed to showcase Microsoft's Copilot Stack for creating and deploying advanced, enterprise-grade intelligent applications.
 This initiative provides a comprehensive exploration of both generative and traditional machine learning use cases, offering a hands-on approach to developing AI-enhanced product experiences.
-The workshop is tailored for software engineers eager to dive into emerging design patterns and techniques that can elevate their applications through hyper-personalization and productivity enhancements.
+This workshop is tailored for software engineers eager to dive into emerging design patterns and techniques that can elevate their applications through hyper-personalization and productivity enhancements.

 ## Objectives